Ichami630/Go-concurrency/README.md

 Note: Not to be confused, the term process here does not refer to an OS process, which is way more expensive.

+### Common Concurrency Issues
+Here are couple of common issues, which Concurrent Code usually faces:

+𐄂 RACE CONDITIONS

+When multiple concurrent operations try to read/write shared data at the same time, thus causing non-deterministic results.

+𐄂 DEADLOCKS

+When concurrent operations are protected by some kind of lock / mutual exclusion, making each process involved in waiting forever on one another, causing a dead lock.

+𐄂 LIVELOCKS

+When multiple concurrent processes, pretend they modify shared data, which is protected by some kind of lock, when in reality they just end up acquiring a lock without changing the state.

+𐄂 STARVATION

+When 1 of multiple concurrent processes involved abuses the CPU, thus causing other processes waiting for their turn to starve, hence the name.

+𐄂 CODE COMPLEXITY

+Writing concurrent code does not always look as normal synchronous code.
+Sometimes complexity grows naturally just because of the concurrent complex nature, thus requiring shifting the code design.